 Nursing blogs are becoming an incredibly popular way for nurses to help, connect with, and inspire their peers.
 If you’re looking for study guides to get you through nursing school, there’s a blog for that.
 If you’re a travel nurse hoping for a kindred spirit, there are plenty of bloggers just for you.
 Sick of bullying in the workplace?
 You’ll find a blog that deals with that too.

-The truth is -- as more nurses turn to TikTok, YouTube, Instagram and podcasting, it’s proving harder to find quality regularly-updated nurse blogs to read.
-So we scoured the internet, got recommendations from actual nurses, and pulled together a list of the top 27 nursing blogs and bloggers for 2022, broken up into six topic and audience categories:
+The truth is that as more nurses turn to TikTok, YouTube, Instagram, and podcasting, it’s proving harder to find quality, regularly updated nurse blogs to read.
+So we scoured the internet, got recommendations from actual nurses, and pulled together a list of the top 30 nursing blogs and bloggers for 2023, broken up into six topic and audience categories:

 - Nursing Students & Recent Graduates